Letter from the Senior Leadership Team

 “Debt bondage” means the status or condition of a debtor arising from a pledge by the debtor of his or her personal services or of those of a person under his or her control as a security for debt, if the value of those services as reasonably assessed is not applied toward the liquidation of the debt or the length and nature of those services are not respectively limited and defined.

-“Employee” means an employee of HDT Global directly engaged in the performance of work under a Government contract who has other than a minimal impact or involvement in contract performance.
+“Employee” means an employee of HDT (or a subsidiary or affiliate) directly engaged in the performance of work under a Government contract who has other than a minimal impact or involvement in contract performance.

 “Forced Labor” means knowingly providing or obtaining the labor or services of a person: